AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/execute-tests-selenoid.md

 ---
 Introduction
 -------
  Selenoid is a robust implementation of the Selenium hub using Docker containers to launch browsers.
 No need to manually install browsers or dive into WebDriver documentation.
 Any browser session can be saved to the H.264 video.
-An API to list, download, and delete saved log files.
+An API is available to list, download, and delete saved log files.
 Suitable for personal usage and in big clusters.
-- Consumes 10 times less memory than Java-based Selenium server under the same load
+- Consumes 10 times less memory than Java-based Selenium server under the same load.
-- Small 6 Mb binary with no external dependencies (no need to install Java)
+- Small 6 Mb binary with no external dependencies (no need to install Java).
-- Browser consumption API working out of the box
+- Browser consumption API working out of the box.
-- Ability to send browser logs to centralized log storage
+- Ability to send browser logs to centralized log storage.
-- Fully isolated and reproducible environment
+- Fully isolated and reproducible environment.

 [Detailed documentation](http://aerokube.com/selenoid/latest/)
 [GitHub](https://github.com/aerokube/selenoid)